 The Trustees recognise that systems can only provide reasonable but not absolute assurance that major risks have been adequately managed.
-To address this, during the year, the Audit Committee appointed Price Bailey LLP to carry out a rolling program of reviews on governance controls, processes and procedures.
-The first review focused upon the Trusts conformity with the ESFA Governance and Financial Management list of "musts", a list of 80 requirements that all Academy Trusts must operate.
-The Trustees are pleased to report that they are wholly satisfied with the level of compliance assurance that they received from this report.
+To address this, the Audit Committee appointed Price Bailey LLP to carry out a rolling program of reviews on governance controls, processes and procedures.
+The first review, undertaken last year, focused upon the Trust's conformity with the ESFA Governance and Financial Management list of "musts", a list of 80 requirements that all Academy Trusts must operate.
+This year, the review focused upon Key Financial Controls.
+The Trustees are pleased to report that they are wholly satisfied with the level of compliance assurance that they received from these reports.
+As part of the implementation of GDPR the Trust took advantage of the managed offering from Essex Local Authority, the implementation of which included an audit of the Trust's readiness for compliance purposes.
+The Trustees recognise that, in common with many Academy Trusts, some further compliance work was required and a follow up audit is scheduled for the first quarter of 2019.